 The first step you can take as a caregiver is to reach out to the VA treatment center in your area.
 The Department of Veterans Affairs (VA) recognizes the need for substance abuse treatment and mental health care and operates many VA rehab centers across the United States.

-VA rehabilitation offers treatment that can respond to the specific need of veterans and can be very helpful in treating mental health issues and veterans’ substance abuse needs.
-There are many VA drug rehab and VA alcohol rehab programs to choose from.
+The VA offers treatment that can respond to the specific need of Veterans and be very helpful in treating mental health issues and substance abuse.
+There are many VA drug and alcohol rehab programs to choose from.

-Whether you choose a VA rehab or a private drug rehab facility, the most important action is to get help for your loved one in an environment that understands the needs of veterans in treatment.
-Never hesitate to ask any treatment program—whether it’s a VA treatment center or a private program—what types of therapies they offer, how they treat veterans’ needs specifically, and any other questions you may have.
+Whether you choose a VA treatment center or private drug rehab facility, the most important thing is to get help for your loved one in an environment that understands the needs of Veterans.
+Never hesitate to ask any treatment program—whether it’s a VA treatment center or private program—what types of therapies they offer, how they treat Veterans’ needs specifically, and any other questions you may have.

 VA Resources for Caregivers